-- (a) you consent; or - (b) the concern is reported to ASIC, APRA, the Tax Commissioner (ATO) or the Australian Federal Police (AFP); or - (c) the concern is raised with a lawyer for the purpose of obtaining legal advice or representation.
+- 1. You consent to disclose your identity; or - 2.
+The concern is reported to ASIC, APRA, the Tax Commissioner (ATO) or the Australian Federal Police (AFP); or - 3.
+The concern is raised with a lawyer for the purpose of obtaining legal advice or representation.